John Brown's Trail

 Built in 1891, the Gibson-Todd house was designed by the architect Thomas A. Mullet.
 While the building has gotten attention over the years, the site is better known for being the place where John Brown was hanged following his trial.
 John Thomas Gibson was the first occupant of the house after it was completed.
 His granddaughter, Frances Prakette, married Augustine J. Todd and donated the house to the National Trust for Historic Preservation.
 The house is now privately owned.

-The Jefferson County Museum is located in historic downtown Charles Town and shares a building with its partner organization, the Charles Town Library.
+The Jefferson County Museum is located in historic downtown Charles Town and shares a building with the Charles Town Library, which is part of the same nonprofit.
 Since its founding in 1965, the museum has been dedicated to fostering the understanding and love of history.
 The museum is committed to the acquisition, preservation, and exhibition of artifacts and documents of historical value and relevance to the county and the region from early Native American activities and the European colonization in the 1700s through the 21st century war on terrorism.